mattwigway/asu-matplotlib-styles/README.md

 python -c 'import matplotlib; print(matplotlib.get_configdir())'
 ```

 Create a `stylelib` subdirectory of that directory if it isn't already there, and copy the contents of the styles directory into the `stylelib` directory.
-Make sure that the individual files get copied, rather than the `stylelib` folder becoming a subdirectory of the `stylelib` directory.
+Make sure that the individual files get copied, rather than the `styles` folder becoming a subdirectory of the `stylelib` directory.

 ## Use